SeanGrant18/Know-All-Gamestop/README.md

 * From the source section drop-down menu, select the Master Branch
 * Once the master branch has been selected, the page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

-The live link can be found here - https://seangrant18.github.io/Website/
+The live link can be found here - https://seangrant18.github.io/Know-All-Gamestop/index.html

 ## Content
-* Landing page Header was taken from the Code Institute Coders coffeehouse Website
 * Instructions on how to implement the YouTube elements was taken from [W3Schools](https://www.w3schools.com/html/default.asp)
 * Font was taken from [Google Fonts](https://fonts.google.com/)